suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Getting-started-V2.md

-# Getting Started with Your AZ-800: Administering Windows Server Hybrid Core Infrastructure Workshop
+# Getting Started with Your MD-102: Endpoint Administrator Workshop

-Welcome to your AZ-800: Administering Windows Server Hybrid Core Infrastructure workshop!
-We've prepared a seamless environment for you to explore and learn about configuring and managing Windows Server on-premises, hybrid, and infrastructure as a service (IaaS) platform workloads.
+Welcome to your MD-102: Endpoint Administrator workshop!
+We've prepared a seamless environment for you to explore and learn about deploying, configuring, protecting, managing, and monitoring devices and client applications in a Microsoft 365 environment.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment